A/textr/readme.md

 > Textr is simple framework to compose text transformation functions.

-Textr is good instrument to create modular tools to [make your typography better][bad-habbits].
+Textr is good instrument to create modular tools to [make your typography better][bad-habits].

 Textr can compose any functions that get text, transform it and return result of processing just like unix pipes.
 For example, check out few: [`typographic-quotes`][typographic-quotes],